Man Who Sent Ex-Girlfriend Angry Texts Night Before She Went Missing Found Dead: Authorities

-The former boyfriend of a New Jersey nanny who disappeared without a trace three weeks ago was found dead in his home Friday morning, authorities said.
+The former boyfriend of a New Jersey nanny who disappeared without a trace three weeks ago killed himself in his home Friday morning, authorities said.

 John Ozbilgen, 29, who was recently named a person of interest in the disappearance of 25-year-old Stephanie Parze, died at his Freehold Township home overnight, the Monmouth County Prosecutor’s Office said.
 The stockbroker’s death comes just three days after he was released from jail in connection with an unrelated child pornography case.